freeCodeCamp/freeCodeCamp/guide/english/bash/bash-rm/index.md

 - `r` , means to recursively delete all the folders inside a directory.
 - `f` , means to forcefully delete anything folder or file.

+Tip - Be very careful while using this command, please take a backup of the file/directory unless you want to remove it completely.

-### More Information:
+#### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Rm_(Unix))

-Be very careful while using this command, please take a backup of the file/dir unless you want to remove it completely.